 Photo: University of Giessen

-Idil Atak is a Associate Professor in the Department of Criminology at Ryerson University in Toronto, Canada.
+Idil Atak is a Associate Professor in the Department of Criminology at the Toronto Metropolitan University in Canada.
 Atak has conducted research and published on the securitization of Canada’s refugee system and its implications for asylum seekers and irregular migrants.

 Frank Caestecker, Ghent University